 Several systems and processes have played important roles in responding to the COVID-19 pandemic: electronic lab reporting, electronic case reporting, syndromic surveillance, immunization information systems, hospital capacity/utilization reporting, and contact tracing.
 Data important to the public health response are generated from numerous, disparate sources.
 Useful data are collected at the federal, state, tribal, local, and territorial government levels.
 The public health data systems infrastructure is comprised of more than 100 distinct data systems through which data are collected by public health authorities but lack of integration slows the flow of information.
-Small and remote public health departments, in particular, do not have the resources or technical capability to handle the implementation of new information systems.11 Moreover, the level of health IT activity varies significantly.
-For example, the most recent National Profile of Local Health Departments released by the National Association of County and City Health Officials found that while many local health departments use information technology systems for immunization registries and electronic disease reporting, they were less likely to use electronic lab reporting, and only a little more than half (59 percent) used EHRs.12 government does not have a process to systematically define and ensure the collection of standardized data across the relevant federal agencies and related stakeholders to respond to COVID-19, communicate the pandemic status with the public, or prepare for future pandemics.13 There are numerous standards development efforts underway to develop and advance standards related to public health.
-These include the Vaccine Credential Initiative SMART Health Card Framework Implementation Guide and the Situational Awareness for Novel Epidemic Response (SANER) Implementation Guide.^{14,15}
+Small and remote public health departments, in particular, do not have the resources or technical capability to handle the implementation of new information systems.
+Moreover, the level of health IT activity varies significantly.
+For example, the most recent National Profile of Local Health Departments released by the National Association of County and City Health Officials found that while many local health departments use information technology systems for immunization registries and electronic disease reporting, they were less likely to use electronic lab reporting, and only a little more than half (59 percent) used EHRs.

+Furthermore, while a patchwork of public health data systems exists, these systems do not always operate using common data standards.
+A Government Accountability Office (GAO) report detailed that the federal government does not have a process to systematically define and ensure the collection of standardized data across the relevant federal agencies and related stakeholders to respond to COVID-19, communicate the pandemic status with the public, or prepare for future pandemics.
+There are numerous standards development efforts underway to develop and advance standards related to public health.
+These include the Vaccine Credential Initiative SMART Health Card Framework Implementation Guide and the Situational Awareness for Novel Epidemic Response (SANER) Implementation Guide.